An orally bioavailable nanoformulation of betulinic acid that works as an HIV maturation inhibitor

 CFN technology was used to form betulinic acid nanosomes having a unimodal particle size distribution with a mean diameter of 180 nm ranging from 174 to 186 nm (95% confidence limits).
 A stock solution of the betulinic acid standard was prepared in dimethyl sulfoxide (DMSO).
 Serial 1:2 or 1:5 dilutions were tested in triplicate in an anti-HIV cytoprotection assay, beginning with 100 µg/mL.
 A sample of the empty nanosomes was also filtered through a 0.2 µm low protein binding filter and serial 1:2 dilutions were tested in triplicate.

-In an in vitro cytoprotection assay, betulinic acid inhibited p24 production by 76% at 20 µg/mL; the EC50 was 6.72 µg/mL or 14.7 µM.
+In an in vitro cytoprotection assay, betulinic acid inhibited p24 production by 76% at 20 µg/mL; the EC50was 6.72 µg/mL or 14.7 µM.
 The positive control 3TC resulted in 93% inhibition of p24 production at 0.2 µM, as expected.

 The nanosomal formulation of betulinic acid inhibited p24 production by 73% at 2.3 µg/mL; the EC50 was 1.01 µg/mL or 2.2 µM (based on betulinic acid content).
-A second assay confirmed these results, showing that betulinic acid nanosomes (CANN-04) inhibit HIV at lower concentrations than betulinic acid alone, and that the empty nanosomes (CANN-05) have a minimal effect on HIV.
+A second assay confirmed these results, showing that betulinic acid nanosomes (CANN-04) inhibit HIV at lower concentrations than betulinic acid alone and that the empty nanosomes (CANN-05) have a minimal effect on HIV.

 Manufacturing of API, Betulinic Acid and Nanoformulation, APH-0202

 Aphios Corporation has also developed an improved process for manufacturing betulin and betulinic acid from birch bark.
 The process utilizes CXP manufacturing technology and proprietary downstream purification processes.
-Research leading to these developments was made under Phase I & II Fast Track Small Business Innovative Research (SBIR) contracts from the National Cancer Institute (NCI), United States National Institutes of Health (NIH).
+The research leading to these developments was made under Phase I & II Fast Track Small Business Innovative Research (SBIR) contracts from the National Cancer Institute (NCI), United States National Institutes of Health (NIH).